Saidie000/JenaAI-VTuber/README.md

    npm install

+3. Ensure the logo exists at docs/assets/logo.svg (the repo will contain both logo.svg and logo.png for compatibility).
+   - I include an SVG wrapper that references the existing logo.png so raster content remains the same while you get an .svg entrypoint for site tooling.

-3. Configure your environment (see docs/usage.md and docs/getting-started.md)
+4. Configure your environment (see docs/usage.md and docs/getting-started.md)

 Usage